 Tongue-tie is a popular term used to characterize a common condition that often goes undetected.
 It occurs during pregnancy when a small portion of tissue that should disappear during the infant’s development remains at the bottom of the tongue, restricting its movement.
 When an infant is born with tongue-tie, it is important to research other family members, since this change has a genetic influence.

 In infants, surgery is usually indicated when the lingual frenulum restricts the tongue’s movement and compromises breastfeeding.
-In older children and adults, the indication is made when the tongue is visibly restricted, is unable to adequately reach the palate, or when distortions in speech are caused by limitation of the elevation of the tongue tip (especially in producing the sound of the “L” and “R”) that could not be corrected in speech therapy.
-A lactation consultant may also be indicated for consultation.
+In older children and adults, the indication is made when the tongue is visibly restricted, is unable to adequately reach the palate,

 Many people with tongue-tie suffer the consequences without knowing the cause.
 There are infants who have changes in the feeding cycle, causing stress for the infant and for the mother; there are also children with difficulties in chewing, children, and adults with speech problems affecting communication, social relationships, and professional development.